 We’ve got our own challenge for Hacktoberfest 2019 :

 - You can open a PR for any of our open source projects.
-(PRs to fix typos in README will not be counted )
+(PRs to README files will not be counted for this challenge )

 - If the PR you submit for any of the issues gets merged, you’ll win a limited edition Developer T-shirt along with a sticker pack!